Joe Cocker 1944 – 2014

 Cocker’s preternaturally soulful, gritty voice seems to have been a gift he was born with, much like his contemporary Steve Winwood who, at the ripe old age of 17, was belting out ‘Gimme Some Lovin’’ with the Spencer Davis Group.
 But to a degree unmatched by just about any other rock n’ roll singer of his generation, Joe Cocker remained a true stylist throughout his career and that style was unmistakably his own.
 No one else sounded like him and few others had the ability to communicate the raw emotional depth and sensitivity that Cocker seemed able to tap into at will.
 He was able to recognize the material that was most appropriate for his talents and that material included belters and sensitive ballads alike.
 It’s likely that a significant segment of Cocker’s fan base knew him exclusively from his hugely successful duet with Jennifer Warnes on the song ‘Up Where We Belong.’
 After bottoming out in a fog of drink, drugs and debt in the 1970s, Joe had a #1 hit in America by November of 1982.
 ‘Up Where We Belong’ may be rather corny (as is the movie—’An Officer and a Gentleman’) but it’s still undeniably great because Joe’s soulful delivery and conviction compels it to be so.
 Likewise with another of his huge hits, Billy Preston’s ballad ‘You Are So Beautiful.’
 The notion of anyone else singing it makes me cringe.

-Joe Cocker’s unpolished persona—stocky build, wild hair, bug eyes, sweaty, spasmodic moves—all added to the authenticity of his art.
+Joe Cocker’s unpolished persona—stocky, disheveled, wild hair, bug eyes, sweaty and spasmodic, rather like a ‘Furry Freak Brothers‘ character come to life—all added to the authenticity of his art.
 He was no smoothie, not a crooner descended from the line of other celebrated stylists such as Bing Crosby or Frank Sinatra, and his rawness made him all the more unique.
 He was someone who I would always listen to—if he was on the radio or television I would always listen or watch until the song was over.
 I have never been able to resist Joe Cocker—I never wanted to.
 He was always one of about three or four singers that I wished I could sing like.
 But I could never sing like Joe and neither could anybody else.
 He was a true original and the world is a bit poorer today for his loss.